MOTHERS TEMPLE & THE MELTING PARAISO U.F.O.

 LISTEN TO THIS RELEASE VIA BANDCAMP BELOW

-LIMITED EDITION VINYL LP (COLOURED & BLACK EDITIONS) AND CD.
+LIMITED EDITION VINYL LP (500 x COLOURED VINYL FIRST PRESSING & 300 x BLACK VINYL SECOND PRESSING) AND CD.
 THE FRONT ARTWORK DIFFERED SLIGHTLY BETWEEN THE TWO FORMATS

 1. OM Riff From The Melting Paraiso U.F.O.
 Part 1